 According to The Enterpriser’s Project, “digital transformation will vary widely based on organization’s specific challenges and demands.”

 Ultimately, to our earlier point, take on modernization with a primary goal in mind.
 Goals may focus on customer retention, increased agility, or another specific purpose.
-To get to the heart of the matter, consider questions like:
+To get to the heart of the matter for customer experience in digital transformation, consider questions like:

 - What can we do to make the greatest impact in the shortest amount of time and investment?